Integral closures of powers of sums of ideals: Introduction

 Theorem \ref{thm.binRAT} particularly exhibits a reason why we should not expect the binomial expansion (\ref{eq.binIC}) to hold for all monomial ideals in general --- there are missing terms in the right hand side of (\ref{eq.binIC}) when $u=k$ is an integer.

-Our methods are based on a previous work of the second author and Trung \cite{HT2019}, where the membership in the integral closure $\overline{I^k}$ was characterized in terms of the optimal solution to linear programming problems associated to $I$.
+Our methods are based on \cite{DTWWV, HT2019}, where the membership in the integral closure $\overline{I^k}$ was characterized in terms of the optimal solution to linear programming problems associated to $I$.
 Specifically, let $M$ be the matrix whose columns are exponent vectors of the (unique set of) minimal monomial generators of $I$ and assume that $M$ is of size $n \times m$.
-For $\a \in \NN^n$, consider the following dual linear programming problems:
+For $\a \in \ZZ_{\ge 0}^n$, consider the following linear programming problem: